 2 – Fly on a helicopter and be stunned by the view of NYC

 Tours by helicopters are one of the most famous and fun things to do in NYC, especially for first-time visitors.
 It is the most thrilling way to see NYC’s top landmarks, the Hudson River and its bay.
-Soar high above the NYC skyline and enjoy the panorama.
+Soar high above the New York City skyline and enjoy the panorama.

 4 – Take a spin on The Beast

 Hold on to your hats as you blast across New York Bay on the ride of your life.
-The Beast is a luxury jet boat and a fun thing to do in NYC for adrenaline junkies.
+The Beast is a luxury jet boat and one of the fun things to do in NYC for adrenaline junkies.

 Take in the panoramic sights of midtown and lower Manhattan and bounce along to live music on this watery roller coaster journey.
 Keep your cameras handy for the Statue of Liberty!